CSEmbree/makemain/README.md

 makemain was written in C for practice and lower level control.
 Tested in Bash on Mac OS X and Ubuntu.

+- [ ] Remove `-a` and make it so any words after the file name are the overwritten author
+- [ ] Finish including verbose implimentation (-v, --verbose)
 - [ ] Include support for header options? (-h, --header)
 - [ ] Add templates for other languages
 - [ ] Improve setup experience